Azure/PSRule.Rules.Azure/docs/en/rules/Azure.VM.MaintenanceConfig.md

 ## RECOMMENDATION

-Consider associating a maintenance configuration for virtual machines.
+Consider automatically managing and applying operating system updates by associating a maintenance configuration.

 ## EXAMPLES